splanck/vlibc/vlibcdoc.md

 formatting information. `gmtime`, `localtime`, `mktime`, and `ctime` convert between `time_t` and `struct tm` or human readable strings.

+Locale objects provide per-thread settings.
+Use `newlocale` to create a locale, `duplocale` to clone one, `freelocale` to free it and `uselocale` to activate it. vlibc only implements the built-in `"C"` locale on non-BSD systems while BSD builds wrap the native routines.

 ## Time Retrieval

 Use `time`, `gettimeofday`, or `clock_gettime` to obtain the current time of day.